Gastric chief cell

 A gastric chief cell, peptic cell, or gastric zymogenic cell is a type of gastric gland cell that releases pepsinogen and gastric lipase.
 It is the cell responsible for secretion of chymosin (rennin) in ruminant animals and some other animals.
 The cell stains basophilic upon H&E staining due to the large proportion of rough endoplasmic reticulum in its cytoplasm.
 Gastric chief cells are generally located deep in the mucosal layer of the stomach lining, in the fundus and body of the stomach.

 Chief cells release the zymogen (enzyme precursor) pepsinogen when stimulated by a variety of factors including cholinergic activity from the vagus nerve and acidic condition in the stomach.
 Gastrin and secretin may also act as secretagogues.

 It works in conjunction with the parietal cell, which releases gastric acid, converting the pepsinogen into pepsin.

 Nomenclature

 The terms chief cell and zymogenic cell are often used without the word "gastric" to name this type of cell.
 However, those terms can also be used to describe other cell types (for example, parathyroid chief cells).
 Chief cells are also known as peptic cells.

 Function

 Pepsinogen is activated into the digestive enzyme pepsin when it comes in contact with hydrochloric acid produced by gastric parietal cells.
 This type of cell also secretes gastric lipase enzymes, which help digest triglycerides into free fatty acids and di- and mono-glycerides.
 There is also evidence that the gastric chief cell secretes leptin in response to the presence of food in the stomach.
 Leptin has been found in the pepsinogen granules of chief cells.

+Chief cells also produce the acidic mammalian chitinase (CHIA, AMCase), a chitin-digesting enzyme resistant to pepsin digestion.
+AMCase production requires a local type 2 immune response.